LinconDash/LinkedIn-jobs-scrapper/README.md

 - Be open to feedback and make necessary changes if requested by the project maintainer i.e me :)

 ## License
 This project is licensed under the GNU GENERAL PUBLIC license.
-See the [LICENSE](#https://github.com/LinconDash/LinkedIn-jobs-scrapper?tab=GPL-3.0-1-ov-file) file for details.
+See the <a href="https://github.com/LinconDash/LinkedIn-jobs-scrapper?tab=GPL-3.0-1-ov-file">LICENSE</a> file for details.

 ## Contact
 you have any questions or need further assistance, feel free to contact me at: